gbisaga/devops/aws-devops-codepipeline.md

   - Each stage can create artifacts, passed on via S3
   - Trigger starts > Source (CodeCommit) > Build (CodeBuild) > Deploy (CodeDeploy) - artifacts between Each

+Key principles of CI/CD
+- Automation - do the boring stuff, make sure it works in a "clean" environment
+- Everything as code (no manual adjustments) - including the pipeline itself
+- Test, test, test
+- Consistency
+- Integrate frequently - a lot safer, smaller sets of changes - finding the issue

 Pipeline
 - KEY IDEA #1: Have to specify a repo and branch, so need one pipeline for each branch
 - KEY IDEA #2: Detection option, CloudWatch events (recommended, because it happens immediately) or CodePipeline to check periodically.